astral-sh/uv/docs/reference/cli.md

 Update the project's environment (experimental).

-Syncing ensures that all dependencies of the project are installed and up to date with the lockfile.
+Syncing ensures that all project dependencies are installed and up-to-date with the lockfile.
 Syncing also removes packages that are not declared as dependencies of the project.

 If the project virtual environment (`.venv`) does not exist, it will be created.